A McEliece cryptosystem using permutation codes: Permutation error-correcting codes

-For more details on these concepts, we refer the reader to the book on permutation group algorithms by Seress~\cite[Chapter 4]{seres} \begin{defn} An uncovering-by-bases (UBB) to fix $r$ errors in a permutation group acting on $\Omega$ is a set of bases for the group, such that, for each $r$-subset of $\Omega$ (An $r$-subset of $\Omega$ is a subset of $\Omega$ with size $r$); there is at least one base in the UBB that is disjoint from the $r$ subset. \end{defn} It is known that every permutation group has an uncovering-by-bases~\cite[Proposition 7]{bailey1}.
-However, they have been constructed only for a few permutation groups.
-There is no known procedure to construct a small UBB for an arbitrary permutation group.
-Once an uncovering-by-bases has been obtained we can use it in the following decoding algorithm (Algorithm~\ref{algo1}).

-Consider a permutation $g \in G$ in list form and the list $w$ obtained after $r$ or fewer errors are introduced to $g$.
-Note that $w$ can have repeated entries and hence need not be a permutation.
+Consider a permutation $g \in G$ in the list form and let the list $w$ was obtained after $r$ or fewer errors were introduced to $g$.
+Note that $w$ can have repeated entries and need not be a permutation.
 Let $R$ be a subset of $\Omega$ of size less than or equal to $r$.
 Errors were introduced in positions from $R$.
 The set $R$ is not known to the decoder a priory.
 Let $\mathcal{U}$ be a UBB for $G$.
 It is a consequence of the definition of a UBB that there exists a base $B$ in $\mathcal{U}$ which is completely disjoint from $R$.
 Hence, in the positions indexed by $B$, the lists $w$ and $g$ are identical.
-As $B$ is a base, we can reconstruct the entire permutation $B$ from just its action on the points in $B$ using the element reconstruction algorithm.
-While the decoder does not know which base in $\mathcal{U}$ is the appropriate base $B$ whose positions do not have an error induced, they can just repeat this procedure for every base in $\mathcal{U}$.
+As $B$ is a base, we can reconstruct the entire permutation $B$ from just its action on the points in $B$.
+While the decoder does not know which base in $\mathcal{U}$ is the appropriate base $B$, it can just repeat this procedure for every base in $\mathcal{U}$.

-We now write down the pseudocode for the decoding algorithm.
-Consider a list $w$, a base $B$ and a generator set $S$.
-The function ElementReconstruction($w,S,B$) constructs an element $g$ of the group generated by $S$ such that $i \cdot g=w[i]$ for all $i \in S$ (Algorithm ~\ref{EltRecon}).

 This algorithm is similar to the method of \emph{permutation decoding} for linear codes proposed by MacWilliams and Sloane~\cite{macwilliams1964permutation}.
-This involves using a subset of the automorphism group of the code which would move any errors out of the information positions.
+This involves using a subset of the automorphism group of the code which moves any errors out of the information positions.